Important Information, Terms & Conditions

 You must read the Cover-More Product Disclosure Statement before you decide to buy the travel insurance product you are considering purchasing to ensure it meets your needs and financial situation.

 You must ensure that you are aware of any health requirements and recommended precautions relevant to your travel and you personally.
 We recommend that you consult with your local doctor, travel medical service or specialist vaccination clinic before commencing your travel.

 Please note – no vaccinations are required to enter Australia or New Zealand.
 Visitors bringing in a quantity of medication are advised to carry a doctor’s certificate to avoid any problems with Customs.
 Doctor’s prescriptions are required to obtain certain drugs.

-Tipping in Australia and New Zealand is NOT generally customary.
-However tipping for exceptional service or kindness is at the discretion of the visitor and of course, always appreciated.
-Hotels and restaurants do not add service charges to their bills except on public holidays.
+Tipping in Australia and New Zealand is NOT customary.
+Tipping for exceptional service or kindness is at the discretion of the visitor.
+Hotels and restaurants generally add service charges to their bills only on public holidays.

 Australia and New Zealand are generally both very safe countries in which to travel.
 However, you should take the same precautions here as you would at home to protect your valuables and keep yourself safe.

 The emergency telephone number in Australia is 000, and in New Zealand it is 111.
 It is a free call.

 If you have an emergency and need a quick response from the Police, the Fire Service, Ambulance or Search and Rescue, please dial these numbers.